aardappel/lobster/docs/source/language_reference.md

 so `bar` will be `2` here.
 Instead of `enum` you can use `enum_flags`, which changes the default first value to `1` and uses `* 2` to get to next value instead of `+ 1`.

+Functions like `string`, `print` will get you the name of an enum value, and likewise `parse_data` can turn these names into enum values (when part of a data structure).

+When you use an enum in a `switch`, it is an error to not test all values of an enum (if there is no default case).

 ### Booleans

 A bool is not a built-in type, rather it is defined as an `enum` in `stdtype.lobster`: